nrwl/nx/docs/nx-cloud/private/standalone.md

 If your container cannot access `api.nrwl.io` directly and has to talk via a proxy, you can add `-e HTTPS_PROXY="https://myproxy.myorg.com"` to the container creation command.

-## Running the Mongo Database Separately (Recommended)
+## Running the Mongo Database

 Nx Cloud uses MongoDB to store its metadata.
-By default, Nx Cloud is going to start a MongoDB instance and store its data in the provided volume.
-But you can also tell Nx Cloud to use a different MongoDB instance (e.g., if you are using MongoDB Atlas or Cosmos DB).
-To do this, provision the `NX_CLOUD_MONGO_SERVER_ENDPOINT` env variable when creating a container, like so:
+You will need to provision the `NX_CLOUD_MONGO_SERVER_ENDPOINT` env variable when creating a container, like so:

 ```shell